SA Housing Authority — Working together to provide better housing choices for South Australians

 Challenges to overcome

-The housing challenges we face are considerable, and many South Australians are finding it harder than ever before to find and sustain stable, appropriate and affordable housing.
+The housing challenges we face are considerable, and many South Australians are finding it hard to find and sustain stable, appropriate and affordable housing.

 Across the nation housing affordability has decreased, and housing stress is increasing amongst low income earners.
 There is an insufficient supply of affordable housing options.
 The general cost of living has also increased.
 Social housing supply is limited, and prioritised for the most at-risk applicants.
 This means many other low income people are unable to access the benefits of subsidised and secure social housing.